 We carefully plan each session of camp for maximum fun.
 We understand that your schedule may change but our staffing and meal arrangements are finalized based on projected attendance.

-In the event that a camper is dismissed, removed, or leaves camp early for any reason (poor behavior, homesickness, illness, etc.), the camper's family is 100% financially responsible for any cost associated with exiting the camper from camp within 24 hours.
-The family is 100% responsible for transporting, perachings tickets (plane, bus, train etc.), and costs associated with pick-up & drop-off (airport drop-off, taxi, etc).
-If the camper is flying home, arrangements must be made out of Ontario International Airport (ONT), we will not transport campers to Los Angeles International Airport LAX.
-Camp Brave Trails will not issue any refund for dismissal, removal, or leaving early from camp.
+In the event that a camper is dismissed, removed, or leaves camp early for any reason (poor behavior, homesickness, illness, injury, etc.), the camper's family is 100% financially responsible for any cost associated with exiting the camper from camp within 24 hours.
+The family is 100% responsible for arranging transportation, purchasing tickets (plane, bus, train etc.), and costs associated with pick-up & drop-off (airport drop-off, taxi, etc).
+If the camper is flying home, arrangements must be made out of Burbank Airport, LAX, or BWI (during Maryland camp).
+If Brave Trails is able to provide transportation to the airport for early departure, there is a $150 staffing & mileage fee (to be paid before the ride is given).
+Camp Brave Trails will not issue any refund for dismissal, removal, or leaving early from camp for any reason.

-We gladly welcome out-of-state and international campers to apply for camp!
+We gladly welcome out-of-state and international campers!